 Hoard-Brigadier Rauoo lifted his one working eyebrow at Kevo-Grod.

 The Banner-Sergeant rose, barely keeping a smile off his face and addressed the male, “I do not believe that ‘swine,’ is one of the newly approved forms of address, Xyr!
 In fact Orcs find it racially offensive and possibly sexist as well, although I’m not sure about that one.
 Regardless, under Colombian law I must interpret this as a violation of the hate speech code under Title: CXXXVII.
-This constitutes a hate crime and therefore, under tribal law, you have challenged me to a duel.”
+Your words constitute a hate crime and therefore, under tribal law, you have challenged me to a duel.”
 The Orc then smiled which was almost literally shark-like.

 The pale human turned much, much paler, raising his hands in desperate imploring supplication, “I’m not a racist!”
 He said in terror.
 “I. Am.
 Not a racist!
 Please!
 Please!” he clasped his hands together in panicked pleadingly.
 “I’mnotaricst-I’mnotaricst-I’mnotaricst”

 The female human looked away from her companion-partner-whatever.
 The next soldier in line had clearly caught the golden arrow, there was nothing to be done for Xe.